 General inquiries: Office of Research – 226 Lyman Hall, 315.443.2492, email@example.com

 Duncan Brown, Vice President for Research Duncan Brown began his tenure as Vice President for Research on August 15, 2022.
 He is is the Charles Brightman Endowed Professor of Physics.
 A Fellow of the American Physical Society and a Research Corporation for Science Advancement Cottrell Scholar, Duncan has won numerous awards for his contributions to LIGO’s ground-breaking discoveries, including the Gruber Cosmology Prize and the Breakthrough Prize in Fundamental Physics.
-He has taught large and small courses at both the graduate and undergraduate levels, including the popular undergraduate course “Introduction to Astronomy,” for which he a Meredith teaching award.
+He has taught large and small courses at both the graduate and undergraduate levels, including the popular undergraduate course “Introduction to Astronomy,” for which he won a Meredith Teaching Recognition Award.
 Through his involvement with the Senate Research Committee and his wider involvement with initiatives around Syracuse’s shared facilities, Duncan has worked to establish research connections across campus and was a leader in creating SU’s Research Computing group, whose work has enabled research and scholarship across SU’s schools and colleges.
 As Vice President for Research, Duncan’s goal is to enable wider landscape of research, scholarship, and creative endeavors across the Syracuse campus.
 He brings exceptional skills in creating and supporting research teams, in project management, and in mentoring faculty, students, and postdocs to the Office of Research.
 Learn more about Prof. Brown.

 Stuart Taub, Director, Office of Sponsored Programs As director of the Office of Sponsored Programs, Stuart oversees a service-centered office, responsible for assisting faculty, staff and students in the preparation and submission of research proposals and the management of externally funded research and scholarly projects.
 Prior to his appointment as director, Taub served as interim director, associate director, and research administrator for the Office of Sponsored Programs